nazmul-nhb/telegram-ui-ux-nazmul/README.md

     npm install
     ```

-3. **Set Up Environment Variables**: Create a `.env.local` file in the root directory and add the necessary environment variables. (**Important!**)

-4. **Run the Application**:
+3. **Run the Application**:

     ```sh
     npm run dev -- --host
     ```

-5. **Access the Site**: Open your browser and go to `http://localhost:5173/` or `http://192.168.1.12:5173/` from other devices on the same network to view the application.
+4. **Access the Site**: Open your browser and go to `http://localhost:5173/`, or `http://192.168.1.12:5173/` from other devices on the same network to view the application.

 ## Challenges and Considerations

 - **Time Constraints:** Given the 48-hour limit, some advanced features may not be fully implemented.
 - **UI/UX:** Efforts have been made to match the Telegram UI/UX as closely as possible within the given time frame.
-Some animations are missing.
+Some animations are missing due to time constraints.
 - **API Integration:** Handled API integration to ensure data is fetched and displayed correctly.

 ## About Me